 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-If you’re planning a visit to Tuscany’s capital, chances are you’re wondering where to stay in Florence.
+If you’re planning a visit to Tuscany’s capital, chances are you’re wondering where to stay in Florence, Italy.
 The obvious answer might be the city center, but there are way more options to explore.
 Means of transport, familiarity with the city, and preferred activities will all impact your choice of area to stay in.

 One of the most convenient ways of visiting Florence is by train, followed by car.
 Florence’s city center is closed to visiting cars, so be careful about driving there not to get fined.

 The key to finding reasonably priced accommodation in a busy tourist hotspot like Florence is booking well in advance.
 If you’re visiting during the busy summer months, figuring out where to stay in Florence and securing the accommodation of your dream early is even more important.

 We were lucky enough to visit Florence for the first time in mid-2019 and absolutely loved it, and can vouch that where you stay can definitely play a role in your experience there.

 If you’re still lost in trying to figure it all out, take a look at the next paragraphs.
 We’ll take a look at some of Florence’s neighborhoods and try to figure out the best area to stay in Florence!

 Where to Stay in Florence

 ✨ Best for: first-time visitors, those who want to see all the main sights, people visiting with a limited time who need to rely on public transport

 The Centro Storico area of Florence is one of the best choices for people getting to Florence by public transport and staying for a limited time.
 Having a place to stay right in the city center offers the best flexibility to the typical visitor.